just-buildsystem/justbuild/doc/future-designs/just-lock.md

   The proposed default naming choice for the input file is chosen to mirror the default names of the configuration file of `just-mr`.

+  The proposed search locations for the output configuration file, if an explicit path is not provided, are the same ones used by `just-mr` when run with the `--norc` option, but limited to the ones relative to the workspace root.
+This is done to better match the desired lock-file quality of the output file and also ensure `just-mr` can pick it up by default.

   The `--clone` option will produce an output configuration file meant for local development only.
 Therefore, it is not recommended for such a